Cenovis

-Cenovis is a dark brown food paste from Switzerland consisting of yeast extract.
-It is similar to English Marmite, Brazilian Cenovit, and Australian Vegemite.
-It is rich in vitamin B1.
-It is used to flavour soups, sausages, and salads.
-The most popular way to consume Cenovis, however, is to spread it on a slice of buttered bread, as stated on the product's packaging (it can also be blended directly into butter, and then spread on bread, or used as a filling in croissants and buns).
+Cenovis is a dark brown food paste from Switzerland consisting of yeast extract, onions, carrots and spices.
+Sold internationally under the brand Sonaris, it is similar to English Marmite, Brazilian Cenovit, and Australian Vegemite.
+Rich in vitamin B1, it may be used to flavour soups, sausages, and salads.
+The most popular way to consume Cenovis, however, is to spread it on a slice of buttered bread, as stated on the product's packaging.
+It can also be blended into butter and used as a spread or a filling for croissants and buns.